 During the credentialing process, YouthCare obtains information from various sources to evaluate your application.
 Ensuring the accuracy of this information is key, so please review and provide any corrected information as soon as possible.
 You also have the right to review the status of your credentialing or recredentialing application at any time by calling your health plan Provider Engagement Representative.

 If your address or telephone number changes, or if you can no longer accept new patients or are leaving the network, please notify YouthCare as soon as possible so we can update our Provider Directory.
 Having access to accurate provider information is vitally important to our members, and we want to work together to ensure continuity of care can be maintained for YouthCare members.

 Utilization Management (UM) decisions are based only on the appropriateness of care and service and the existence of coverage.

-YouthCare does not reward providers, practitioners or other individuals for issuing denials of coverage or care and does not have financial incentives in place that encourage decisions resulting in underutilization.
+YouthCare does not reward providers, practitioners, or other individuals for issuing denials of coverage or care and does not have financial incentives in place that encourage decisions resulting in underutilization.
 Denials are based on lack of medical necessity or lack of covered benefit.
-Nationally recognized criteria (such as InterQual or MCG) are used if available for the specific service request, with additional criteria (e.g., clinical/medical policies) developed internally through a process that includes a review of scientific evidence and input from relevant specialists.
+National recognized criteria (such as InterQual or MCG) are used if available for the specific service request, without additional criteria (e.g., clinical/medical policies) developed internally through a process that includes a review of scientific evidence and input from relevant specialists.

 Submitting complete clinical information with the initial request for a service or treatment will help us make appropriate and timely UM decisions.
 You may discuss any UM denial decisions with a physician or another appropriate reviewer at the time of notification of an adverse determination.
 You may also request UM criteria pertinent to a specific authorization request or for any other UM-related request or issue by contacting the UM department at the health plan.